Jeffrey Cheah: Royal orders and conferments

 On 8 March 1988, the Sultan of Selangor made Jeffrey Cheah a Knight Commander of the Crown of Selangor (Dato' Paduka Mahkota Selangor, DPMS), which entitles its holder to the title Dato'.

 In 1995, Jeffrey Cheah was made a Justice of the Peace (JP) by the Sultan of Terengganu.
 The appointment is purely honorary.

 In April 1996, the Sultan of Perak, Jeffrey Cheah's home state, made him a Knight Grand Commander of the Crown of Perak (Dato' Seri Paduka Mahkota Perak, SPMP), which entitles its holder to the title Dato' Seri.

 On 1 June 1996, Yang di-Pertuan Agong (the 'King of Malaysia') awarded Cheah Commander of the Order of Loyalty of the Crown of Malaysia (Panglima Setia Mahkota Malaysia, PSM), which entitles its holder to the title Tan Sri.

 On 10 July 2008, Jeffrey Cheah was made an Honorary Officer of the Order of Australia (AO) for "service to Australia–Malaysia bilateral relations, particularly tertiary education through the development of collaborative student transfer programs and the establishment of a Monash University campus in Malaysia".

+In 2023 he was awarded an Honorary Knight Commander of the Order of the British Empire (KBE) from the British Government for services to higher education, the National Health Service, and philanthropy.